22 Best Things To Do In Bacalar, Mexico In 2024

 Swimming in lagoon

-This is really the #1 thing to do in Bacalar!
+Exploring the lagoon by boat is really the #1 thing to do in Bacalar!
 If you just have one day, I would prioritize this above all else.
-Not only do you get to see the sights of the fabulous lagoon that’s earned the town Pueblo Magico status, but it’s also a relaxing excursion… and a sociable one for solo travelers like myself!
+Not only do you get to see the sights that have earned the town Pueblo Magico status, but it’s also a relaxing excursion… and a sociable one for solo travelers like myself!

 The boat trips include the services of a tour guide who will help you understand the history of the lagoon and offer insights into the flora and fauna.